suhanarora2007/green-corridor/README.md

 (no build step, no dependencies) so it can be opened directly in a browser.

 ## Live demo
-Open `index.html` in any browser, or visit the deployed link (add yours here once you deploy via Netlify Drop or similar).
+Open `index.html` in any browser, or visit the deployed link https://green-corridor-93abad.netlify.app/

 ## What it simulates